bytemare/tlsa/README.md

 # tlsa
-A quick shell wrapper to check if the domain's DANE/TLSA hash entry is correct.
+A quick shell wrapper to check if a domain's DANE/TLSA hash entry is correct.

 Default port is 443.